Call to order

 - Update on Assets of Community Value mapping exercise

 NB presented a ‘work in progress’ list of Assets of Community value to be presented for public consultation and subsequent submission to WMBC.
 This would be more refined by the next meeting, when a definitive list would be agreed.
+It would then be published on social media for consultation.

 - Active targeting for recruiting more female management group members